localazy/sentry-rrweb/README.md

 # sentry-rrweb

-This integration is a WIP.
+This is a fork of https://github.com/getsentry/sentry-rrweb.

 ## Pre-Requisites